A traveller admires Madrid’s Plaza Mayor square

 8Transport in the cities

 Bigger cities have extensive metro, train and bus networks.
-To avoid surprises, always check the transport timetable (the metro is only open all night in certain cities and on certain days).
+But to avoid any surprises, always check the transport operating hours (the metro is only open all night in certain cities and on certain days).
 Taxis are your best bet for getting around at night, although there are also night buses.
 In any case, in most cities the main tourist attractions are concentrated in the ‘historic centre‘ which is relatively easy to walk around.
 Another interesting option is to sign up for a tourist bus tour.

 • Road in Fuerteventura